aguirre-lab/aguirre-lab/README.md

 We recommend you use a Mac or Linux machine and a terminal.

+ERISOne is the MGB research computing cluster.
+We do not usually use it, but have documented how to set it up for a data science workflow: [`erisone documentation`](/erisone.md)

 ## MGH logistics
 1. Request VPN access
     1. You need to log in to the Partners VPN if you SSH to a Partners machine, query the EDW, etc..
 Request access at https://rc.partners.org/kb/article/2894